mazls/hexagon-desk/README.md

 <p>I have designed this PCB to integrate the LEDs and the Touch Sensor.</p>
 <p>The PCB has a "Data IN" and "Data OUT" so it is possible to connect multiple PCBs to act as a WS2812B Strip</p>
-<p>Every PCB has a Signal Pin which connects the Singal Output from the TTP223 PCB to the Main-PCB</p>
+<p>Every PCB has a "Signal" Pin which connects the signal output from the TTP223 PCB to the Main-PCB</p>
 <p>The Input Voltage is 5V for the PCB</p>

 <p align="center">